clauden/toscalib/README.md

+# WARNING

+This branch is deprecated; please switch to master

 # Abstract

 This library is an implementation of the TOSCA definition as described in the document written in pure GO